 40 credits minimum

 One IHHIST course completed to fulfill major requirements may also count toward fulfillment of Integrative Studies in Humanities.

 HIST 200, Reading and Writing in History, is required.
 Students are encouraged to take History 200 as early as possible in order to facilitate their historical analytical skills particularly for use in upper level courses.
+(4 credits)

 The major also requires at least six upper-level courses (300- or 400-level), at least two of which must be taken at the 400-level.
 (24 upper-level credits total, 8 of which must be 400-level)